 4.1.
+Period measurements

-Period measurements For period measurements around the tube was placed a hand made copper coil, made of 50μm thick wire, attached by a sliding plastic ring at the equilibrium position (Figure 2).
-Moving through the coil, the magnet induces a voltage proportional to its speed.
-The signal from the coil is than stored on a computer via an AD converter.
+A hand made copper coil, made of 50μm thick wire, was placed around the tube for period measurements.
+It was attached by a sliding plastic ring at the equilibrium position (Figure 2).
+Moving through the coil, the magnet induces a voltage proportional to its speed1.
+The voltage is measured by a high internal resistance voltmeter, and the signal from it is than stored on a computer via an AD converter.
 A typical measurement is shown in Figure 4a.

+Figure 2: Magnets housing with the coil to measure the period

 Mass was changed by stacking M4 nuts upon a threaded rod attached to the magnet.
 The bottom nut was made of steel so that is 'sticks' to the magnet while the other nuts and the rod were brass so as not to change the geometry and the parameters of the magnet.
 Period and equilibrium position were measured in dependence of mass of the magnet.
-Period was also measured in dependence of the initial height, $z{max}$ .
+Period was also measured in dependence of initial height, z{max} .

-Figure 2: Magnets housing with the coil to measure the period 4.2.
-Trajectory measurements To find the trajectory of the mobile magnet the housing was placed upon a small wheelcart pulled by an electromotor at a constant velocity.
+4.2.
+Trajectory measurements

+To find the trajectory of the mobile magnet the housing was placed upon a small wheelcart pulled by an electromotor at a constant velocity.
 This provided an x axis in space that is linear with time.
-A luminescent fluid (from fishing gear) was attached on top of the mobile magnet in a capsule (Figure 3).
-The magnet was set to oscillate on the moving cart.
-A photo with a long (6s) exposition was taken in complete darkness, giving us the position z of the magnet in time (Figure 4b).
-Also, using this method, the $z{min}$ vs. $z{max}$ dependence was determined.
+A luminescent fluid (from fishing gear) was attached on top of the mobile magnet in a capsule (Figure 3) and the magnet was set to oscillate on the moving cart.
+A photo with a 6 second exposition was taken in complete darkness giving the position z of the magnet in time, an oscillogram of the magnet (Figure 4b).
+Also, using this method, the z{min} vs. z{max} dependence was determined.

 The period measurements give the behaviour of the first period for the corresponding initial height while the trajectory (position) measurements explain the way the system evolves from there.
 That means that, if it proves that our theoretical model can predict both of those with satisfying accuracy, we can predict the magnets oscillations entirely.